amruthaamujuri/ANPR-Automatic-Number-Plate-Recognition-/README.md

 Features:
 End-to-End Pipeline: From image preprocessing to plate recognition.
 Deep Learning Architecture: Uses the Inception ResNet model for robust recognition.
-Scalability: Can be extended to support real-time video streams.
+Scalability: This can be extended to support real-time video streams.
 Localization: Identifies the region of the license plate in an image.
 Recognition: Extracts text from the localized plate with high accuracy.